 In this course, students will analyze the evolutional development of the educational leadership concept.
 Likewise, they will distinguish between the ethical, transactional, transformative, and negative leadership styles and their application in effective contemporary organizations.
-Moreover, they will implement decision making, changes, and sustainability
+Moreover, they will implement decision making, changes, and sustainability processes, as well as strategic thinking and promoting of a vision of future.
+This course includes the use of simulator.

-EDUC 5250: Resource Allocation Curriculum Implementation: 3 credits
+EDUC 5250: Resource Allocation for Curriculum Implementation: 3 credits